kotleni/brfkc/README.md

-## brfkc - Just a brain fuck compiler.
+## brfkc - Just a brainfuck compiler.
-This program parse brainfuck, generate C code and compile it via gcc.
+This program parse brainfuck, generate C code and compile binary with gcc.

 ### How to use?
 First, build: `mkdir build && cd build && cmake .. && make`<br>